knwin/generic/gscript.md

 # How to's in GScript

-### How to add a menu
+### How to add a function to a menu
 ```
 function onOpen() {

   var spreadsheet = SpreadsheetApp.getActiveSpreadsheet();
   var entries = [{
-    name : "Do This",
+    name : "My Function",
-    functionName : "doThisFunctionName"
+    functionName : "myFunctionName"
   }];
   spreadsheet.addMenu("My Menu", entries);
 };
 ```